 The Center for Equity and Inclusion

-Lake Superior College is committed to welcoming all students from all backgrounds and allowing students to show up authentically at our institution.
+Lake Superior College is dedicated to being an institution where all students have the opportunity to be academically successful while also being an inclusive, equitable and welcoming campus.
+The College is committed is committed to welcoming all students from all backgrounds and allowing students to show up authentically at our institution.
 Regardless of your sex, race, age, disability, color, creed, national origin, religion, sexual orientation, gender identity, gender expression, marital status, or status with regard to public assistance, LSC welcomes you as part of our campus community.

 Among our ongoing initiatives to reach a fully inclusive campus, the following policies, programs and resources are available at LSC to support all students:

 - Lake Superior College’s 2020-2030 Strategic Plan embeds a culture of equity and diversity into all learning and working environments.

 - LSC adheres to Policy 1B.1 on nondiscrimination in employment and education opportunities.

 - Lake Superior College’s Center for Equity and Inclusion is a safe and welcoming environment for students to express themselves fully, learn about other people and cultures and create community.